Applied AI

 Deployment architecture and integration

-Implement a modular, scalable architecture that can integrate with existing enterprise systems and plant floor data sources.
+Implement a modular, scalable architecture that can integrate with ERP, MES, SCADA, and training systems.
 Suggested design choices:

-• Microservices boundaries: separate interview orchestration, data ingestion, synthesis, validation, and publishing concerns.
+• Microservices boundaries: interview orchestration, data ingestion, synthesis, validation, and publishing as loosely coupled services.

 • Event-driven pipelines: use message queues or event streams to decouple data capture from synthesis and publishing workflows.

-• Secure data access: enforce role-based access controls, encryption at rest and in transit, and secure integration with plant data systems.
+• Secure data access: role-based access control, encryption at rest and in transit, and secure integration with plant data systems.

 Quality assurance, auditing, and modernization

-Quality and auditability are non-negotiable in manufacturing environments.
+Quality and auditability are non-negotiable in manufacturing.
 Implement:

 • Automated validation rules: ensure steps are complete, end-to-end sequences are coherent, and safety constraints are satisfied.

-• Audit-ready provenance: maintain immutable logs of changes, with rationales and reviewer identities.
+• Audit-ready provenance: immutable logs of changes with rationales and reviewer identities.

-• Continuous modernization: set up delta detection from equipment updates, maintenance revisions, and regulatory changes to trigger SOP updates.
+• Continuous modernization: delta detection from equipment updates, maintenance revisions, and regulatory changes to trigger SOP updates.

-• Compliance mapping: align SOPs with relevant standards, safety regulations, and internal governance policies.
+• Compliance mapping: align SOPs with standards, safety regulations, and internal governance policies.

 Strategic Perspective